getify/You-Dont-Know-JS/scope-closures/ch7.md

 // Hello, Suzy!
 ```

-A common mistake to assume that closure captures the current value of whatever variable(s) it references, when defining a function at a certain point in the program.
+A common mistake assumes that closure captures the current value of whatever variable(s) it references, when defining a function at a certain point in the program.
 The assumption would be that `greeting()` should return "Hello, Frank!".

 But `greeting()` (aka, `hello()`) is closed over `studentName`, not its value.
 When `greeting()` is invoked, the current value of the variable (`"Suzy"`) is reflected.